-According to Tjia et al., 33 the best definition of deprescribing in palliative care is "the systematic process of identifying and discontinuing medications in instances in which existing or potential harms outweigh existing or potential benefits within the context of an individual patient's care goals, current level of functioning, life expectancy, values and preferences".
-However, decision-making can be challenging due to time constraints for health professionals, 15 ethical considerations, prognosis, 34 and lack of explicit guidance.
-15 Consequently, the most commonly used tool to assess the appropriateness of pharmacotherapy prescribed for patients in palliative care is the American Geriatric Association (AGS) Beer's criteria.
-20 explicit criteria.33 When it comes to explicit criteria, which involve lists of potentially inappropriate medications, the use of non-validated tools for those with life-limiting illnesses may lead to misclassifying essential medications as unnecessary.
-This misclassification can occur when medications are mistakenly perceived as lacking indication, effectiveness, or being used for prolonged durations, even though they are appropriate for managing and controlling signs and symptoms.20
+According to Tjia et al., the best definition of deprescribing in palliative care is "the systematic process of identifying and discontinuing medications in instances in which existing or potential harms outweigh existing or potential benefits within the context of an individual patient's care goals, current level of functioning, life expectancy, values and preferences".
+However, decision-making can be challenging due to time constraints for health professionals, ethical considerations, prognosis, and lack of explicit guidance.
+Consequently, the most commonly used tool to assess the appropriateness of pharmacotherapy prescribed for patients in palliative care is the American Geriatric Association (AGS) Beer's criteria.

+It is important to highlight that medication appropriateness contributes to achieving the goal of improving QoL and patient safety.
+There are 2 approaches to achieving this: with the aid of implicit and/or explicit criteria.
+When it comes to explicit criteria, which involve lists of potentially inappropriate medications, the use of non-validated tools for those with life-limiting illnesses may lead to misclassifying essential medications as unnecessary.
+This misclassification can occur when medications are mistakenly perceived as lacking indication, effectiveness, or being used for prolonged durations, even though they are appropriate for managing and controlling signs and symptoms.